 I already developed a growing number of patches that follow the RRADical paradigm, among these are a complex pattern sequencer, some synths and effects and more.
-All those are available in the Pure Data CVS, which currently lives at pure-data.sourceforge.net in the directory "abstractions/rradical".
-The RRADical collection comes with a template file, called rrad.tpl.pd that makes deploying new RRADical patches easier and lets developers concentrate on the algorithm instead of bookkeeping.
-Some utilities help with creating the sometimes needed many commun-objects.
+The RRADical collection comes with a template file, called rrad.tpl that makes deploying new RRADical patches easier and lets developers concentrate on the algorighm instead of bookeeping.
+Some utils (footils?) help with creating the sometimes needed many commun-objects.
 Several usecases show example applications of the provided abstractions.